Quantumness certification via non-demolition measurements: Tracking the quantum-to-classical transition

 In addition, we take into account an engineered open dynamics modelled by an amplitude-damping channel~\cite{nielsen-chuang_book,Garcia-Perez2020}.
 This means that the environment induces the relaxation of the system from the excited to the ground states with probability $p$, and the relaxation process is associated with a dissipated energy.
 The parameter $p$ determines the strength of the dissipation process, and it ranges from $p=0$ (no dissipation) to $p=1$ (complete relaxation to the ground state).

 To realize the effects of the amplitude-damping channel on the system, we use an additional two-level system, such that the effective system-environment dynamics is described by the transformation

 where the first and the second qubits represent the system and the environment, respectively.
 The transformation in Eq.~(\ref{eq:cold_environment}) models the emission of an energy quantum with probability $p$, whereby we suppose that the environment can only induce relaxation, and not excitation in the system.
 The relaxation occurs in the basis that diagonalizes $\hat{H}_S(t)$, namely in the basis of $\hat{\sigma}_x$ for $0 \leq t \leq t_1$ and in the basis of $\hat{\sigma}_z$ for $t_1 \leq t \leq \Time$.
-For simplicity, we denote with $\hat{R}_x$ and $\hat{R}_z$ the operators (acting on the system and environment degrees of freedom) that implement the transformation (\ref{eq:cold_environment}).
+For simplicity, we denote with $\hat{R}_x$ and $\hat{R}_z$ the operators that implement the transformation (\ref{eq:cold_environment}).
 Since $\hat{R}_x$ and $\hat{R}_z$ generate two different dissipative dynamics, two distinct engineered environments must be implemented to simulate a Markovian environment: one engineered environment to realize $\hat{R}_x$ and the other for $\hat{R}_z$.
 Details on how this model can be implemented in a (commercial) superconducting quantum processor can be found in Ref.~\cite{solinas2021}.

-The total system-detector-environment dynamics is described by the operator $\hat{U}_{\rm diss} = \hat{u}_{\Time}~\hat{R}_z~\hat{U}_z~\hat{R}_x~\hat{U}_x~\hat{u}_1$.
-In other terms, first, we couple the system and the detector to measure the system energy at the initial time.
+The total system-detector-environment dynamics is described by the operator $\hat{U}_{\rm diss} = \hat{u}_{\Time}\hat{R}_z\hat{U}_z\hat{R}_x\hat{U}_x\hat{u}_1$.
+In other terms, first, we couple the system and the detector to measure the energy of the system at the initial time.
 Then, we let the system evolve with $\hat{U}_x$, and we implement the dissipative dynamics over the $\hat{\sigma}_x$ basis.
 Afterwards, the last sequence of operations is applied by changing the basis from $x$ to $z$.
 As we are considering a QNDM scheme, after the whole evolution, we measure the phase accumulated by the detector, and we repeat the procedure by using different couplings $\lambda$ in order to obtain the quasi-characteristic function $\G$.
 Finally, the inverse Fourier transform is calculated to achieve the quasi-probability density function $\Prob_{\rm QNDM}(\Delta)$.

 The results from implementing this procedure in an IBM quantum processor are presented in Fig.~\ref{fig:quantum_to_classical_distributions}.
 The solid curve presents the inverse Fourier transform of the experimental data; the blue dots and the red triangles are the QNDM and TPM predictions, respectively.
 The experimental distribution $\Prob_{\rm QNDM}(\Delta)$ is normalized in order to be compared with the theoretical predictions.
 As we can see from the figure, the experimental data and theory are in perfect agreement.